Jaimevzkz/dotfiles/README.md

 ## stow
 `sudo apt-get install stow`
-in the dotfiles (should be cloned in the home directory) directory: `stow .` this will create an image tree in the home directory
+in the dotfiles (should be cloned in the home directory) directory: `stow .` this will create an image tree in the home directory [Useful video on how to configure the dotfile setup](https://www.youtube.com/watch?v=y6XCebnB9gs)
 ## .zshrc
 change original .zshrc file: `mv ~/.zshrc ~/.zshrc.bak`
 ## init.vim